MattFranklin-Rapid/projectssite/readme.md

 `<h1>` is used for title headings
 `<h3>` is used for content block headings
 `<h6>` is used for those tiny content sub headings

+## Page CSS
+Specific pages need their on custom styling for some specific components.
+Re-usuable elements should go in `main.css`, otherwise make a `{layout}.css` file